angelina-sjw/Math-148-Project/README.md

    ```

 3. **Prepare the Yelp Dataset:**
-   Visit [Yelp Open Dataset](https://business.yelp.com/data/resources/open-dataset/) and download the necessary JSON files.
+   - Visit [Yelp Open Dataset](https://business.yelp.com/data/resources/open-dataset/) and download the necessary JSON files.
-   Place the downloaded dataset under a new `data` directory inside the `food-classification` folder.
+   - Place the downloaded dataset under a new `data` directory inside the `food-classification` folder.
    Resize the yelp photos into 224x224 using the `resize_images` function in `data_utils.utils`.

-4. **Model Finetuning**
+4. **Model Finetuning:**
-   The `notebooks` directory contains three subdirectories: `label`, `price`, and `food101`, each corresponding to a different classification task.
+   - The `notebooks` directory contains three subdirectories: `label`, `price`, and `food101`, each corresponding to a different classification task.
 Each subdirectory includes training notebooks prefixed with `train_`, which are used to finetune the models.

-5. **Model Explainability**
+5. **Model Explainability:**
-   The `explainability` subdirectory contains notebooks for applying Grad-CAM, visualizing predictions, and performing exploratory image data analysis.
+   - The `explainability` subdirectory contains notebooks for applying Grad-CAM, visualizing predictions, and performing exploratory image data analysis.

 6. **Additional Code & Utilities**
    - All trained models, including the fusion model, ResNet fine-tuning, and Grad-CAM, are stored in the `model` directory.